 - Development of a hernia at the incision

 At Tampa General Hospital’s Endoscopy Center, we offer advanced treatments and well-rounded care to patients with all types of gastrointestinal issues, including those that could lead to colostomy.
-In fact, TGH has been named one of America’s Best Hospitals in Gastroenterology & GI Surgery (earning the #24 spot on the list) as well as Best Florida Hospital for Gastroenterology & GI Surgery by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.
+In fact, Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.
 Our specialists and surgeons collaborate to provide world-class treatment to our patients, who benefit from our individualized approach care for gastrointestinal issues.
 And, with a staff dedicated to helping patients with everything from preparing for surgery to proper stoma care, TGH provides attentive and personalized care to everyone who walks through our doors.

 Contact Tampa General Hospital today if you are experiencing a gastrointestinal issue or have any questions regarding colostomy procedures.
 If you want to consult with a TGH gastroenterologist regarding a health concern, take advantage of our convenient online Physician Finder or call 1-800-822-3627.